407-610-2417

 9. A/B testing is when an SEO specialist compares two variations of your web page to see which one performs better.

-10. Conversion rate optimization means improving your website elements like structure, content, and calls to action to increase the number of conversions.
+10. Conversion rate optimization means improving your site elements like structure, content, and calls to action to increase the number of conversions.
 The conversions in this case not only mean sales but also sign-ups, downloads, or consultation requests.

 11. Weekly or monthly reports involve regular communication with the account manager or your team to see the results of your SEO campaigns.